-Refer also to Appendix C and the Waste Management Plan prepared by the Consultant Talis Consultants attached.
+Refer also to Appendix C and the Waste Management Plan prepared by the Consultant Talis Co attached.

-Traffic management strategies have been developed following an assessment of the impacts associated with parking and traffic generation resulting from the proposed development.
+Traffic management strategies have been developed following an assessment of the impacts as with parking and traffic generation resulting from the proposed development.

-The assessment followed the recommended outline contained in the West Australian Planning Commission draft guideline "Transport Statement Guidelines for Developments".
-Traffic flow from the site was estimated by applying generation rates recommended by the New South Wales Roads and Traffic Authority publication "Guide to Traffic Generating Developments" and the Institute of Transportation Engineers, "Trip Generation".
+The assessment followed the recommended outline contained in the West Australian Planning draft guideline "Transport Statement Guidelines for Developments".
+Traffic flow from the site was by applying generation rates recommended by the New South Wales Roads and Traffic Authorit "Guide to Traffic Generating Developments" and the Institute of Transportation Engineers, "Trip

-Car parking is proposed to be located on the basement, ground, first and second floor levels with at grade access proposed off Mill Point Road.
-Based on Schedule 9 of the City's Town Planning Scheme the car parking provisions for the proposed development are in excess of the requirements.
+Car parking is proposed to be located on the basement, ground, first and second floor levels wi access proposed off Mill Point Road.
+Based on Schedule 9 of the City's Town Planning Scheme parking provisions for the proposed development are in excess of the requirements.

-Vehicle access at the south western corner of the site has been widened to 6m to ensure adequate space for the waste collection vehicle can park without causing conflict with vehicles entering or exiting the site.
-Given the low frequency of movements by rubbish collection vehicles together with the low speed and number of movements to and from the site will result in a low likelihood of conflict.
+Vehicle access at the south western corner of the site has been widened to 6m to ensure adec for the waste collection vehicle can park without causing conflict with vehicles entering or exiti Given the low frequency of movements by rubbish collection vehicles together with the low sp number of movements to and from the site will result in a low likelihood of conflict.

-Refer also to Appendix D and the Traffic Management Plan prepared by Shavymac attached.
+Refer also to Appendix D and the Traffic Management Plan prepared by Shawmac attached.